Lateral Pressure Theory—Twelve Properties

 The key features, highlighted below, signal some of the most important departures from conventional theory in international relations.

 The theory assumes all human activity is embedded in three distinct but closely coupled systems, that is, the social domain of human interactions, the natural environment of life supporting properties, and now the constructed environment, namely, cyberspace—an assumption that holds within and across all levels of analysis, as defined below.
 While the logic of lateral pressure theory argues for their joint or co-dependence (even co-evolution), only social systems are characterized by fully articulated decision systems, as we understand them.
 Clearly, humans make decisions that have impacts on life supporting properties, directly or indirectly, and the feedback effects are subject to the decision mechanisms of nature.
-The cyber arena, created by human intelligence, assumes properties of its own that are seldom entirely subject to social decision or control.
-Early on, lateral pressure dynamics were considered largely in terms of social interactions in an international context.
-It gradually became apparent that the propensity to expand is manifested in environmental traces of all human activity and, more recently, in the cyber arena.

 At the base of the social order are the core activities undertaken by individuals in their efforts to meet their needs and demands.
 Aggregated at the level of the state, the international system, and the global context, the most fundamental individual needs and wants are driven by the quest for security and survival.
 This is consistent with tradition in international relations theory.
 But the view of the individual differs from that posited by convention for the "First Image" in International Relations theory.

 To begin with, lateral pressure theory sees the individual as an information processing and an energy using entity.
 Second, the theory is anchored in the assumption that homo individualis—in contrast to homo economicus and to homo politicus—is situated in an overarching social, natural, and now cyber environment.
 Also, it is at odds with the conventional view of economic man, the isolated individual entering an impersonal market at a particular point in time.
 Both the market and the polity are well understood with respect to properties and modes of behaviors, they retain an exclusively social view of man.
-Embedded in the interactive social, natural, and cyber domains, homo individualis is at once an economic, social, or political man, even a homo cybericus—depending on role and context at any point in time.

 The concepts of demand and capability provide the transition from the individual to the broader social entity, notably, the state.